mvaganov/self/RESUME.md

 #### Other Credo
 * Persistence (iteration) is disproportionately important to success.
 (So, iterate.
 Faster.)
-* Rules are for people who don't know any better; Rules are important, but understanding sets you free.
+* Rules are for people who don't know any better; Rules are important, but Understanding sets you free.
 * Luck is where preparation meets random opportunity, which is happening constantly.
 * To make the next best thing, the current best thing must be mundane.
 * A spoonful of test dissolves a pound of design.